brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-core-and-plugin-merge.md

 pip install --upgrade brainglobe-workflows
 ```

-This will fetch the new cellfinder package containing the merged `cellfinder.core` and `cellfinder.napari` modules.
+This will fetch the new `cellfinder` package containing the `cellfinder.core` and `cellfinder.napari` submodules.
-You can then continue using the cellfinder CLI as you were before, and will also have the updated backend and plugins ready to go.
+You can then continue to use the CLI to run the workflow as you were doing before, however note that the workflow will now only be available as "`brainmapper`".

 ### I have not updated to `brainglobe-workflows`, but I don't use the cellfinder CLI

-If you don't use the `cellfinder` CLI, then you can just upgrade your version of the cellfinder package to version `1.0.0` or later:
+If you don't use the `cellfinder` CLI, then you can just upgrade your version of the `cellfinder` package to version `1.0.0` or later:

 ```bash
 pip install --upgrade cellfinder
 ```

+If you do want to make use of the old "cellfinder" workflow, you will need to install `brainglobe-workflows` and use it under its new name, `brainmapper`.

 ### I have not updated to `brainglobe-workflows`, and I use the cellfinder CLI